S-CW/The-Complete-2022-Web-Development-Bootcamp-Tindog/README.md

 # The Complete 2022 Web Development Bootcamp - Tindog Webpage Design

-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-This is a completed webpage design project for [The Complete 2022 Web Development Bootcamp at Udemy](https://www.udemy.com/course/the-complete-web-development-bootcamp/) at Udemy.
+This is a completed Website design project from [The Complete 2022 Web Development Bootcamp at Udemy](https://www.udemy.com/course/the-complete-web-development-bootcamp/).

 ## Overview